copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Orcish items can no longer generate as plastic or glass, but can now generate as stone.
 - Nazgul are ungenocideable.
+- In wizard mode, you can choose to teleport into locations that you can't teleport into in normal play (e.g. into a wall or across no-teleport zones).

 ### Interface changes